-This chapter provides a precise and succinct definition of the various components that go to make up The Third Manifesto ("the Manifesto" for short).
+Chapter 1 in Database Explorations provides a precise and succinct definition of the various components that go to make up The Third Manifesto ("the Manifesto" for short).
 The bulk of the chapter consists of a revised version of Chapter 4 from the book Databases, Types, and the Relational Model: The Third Manifesto, 3rd edition, by C. J. Date and Hugh Darwen, Addison-Wesley, 2006 ("the Manifesto book" for short).
 The principal revisions are as follows: